Beta8397/virtual_robot/README.md

 A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

+CHANGES 7/10/2019
+    To improve plug and play with OpModes copied and pasted from Android Studio, multiple packages were renamed.
+In addition, Continuous Rotation Servo capability was added.
+The XDrive Bot now has a CR Servo in the back rather than a standard servo.
+The XDriveBotDemo op mode demonstrates the use of this servo, using gamepad2.

 CHANGES 7/06/2019
     Now uses @TeleOp, @Autonomous, and @Disabled class annotations to control the display of OpModes in the OpMode combobox.
 For @TeleOp and @Autonomous, a name parameter must be specified.
 The group parameter is optional (default